01 of 10

 Cut across the top of the bunch of cardoons to remove the large leaves and the very thin tops of the stalks.
 Watch out for prickles on the leaves and stalks.

-This bunch of cardoon had already had the leaves removed when we bought it at the souk.Continue to 3 of 10 below.
+This bunch of cardoon had already had the leaves removed when purchased at the souk.Continue to 3 of 10 below.

 03 of 10